kawaicheung/naming-things/manuscript/03_HuntingForNames.md

 I can spot a line of code like this from a mile away--a messy, overly technical bit of code lying inside a conditional.
 I often write code like this on a feature's first pass, when I'm just trying to get the feature to work right.
 But, if I never make a second pass after I've tested that it works, then stuff like this pollutes my code.
 Code quickly gets ugly.

-It's that second pass where I get to put a name to a piece of logic, where I get to say _what_ rather than _how_ that improves the code dramatically.
+It's that second pass where I get to put a name to a piece of logic.
+Where I get to say _what_ rather than _how_.
+Where the readability of code improves dramatically.

 I can quickly fix this line by defining the mess with a meaningful name.
 ```TypeScript